imhuaweizhu/data-structure-and-algorithms/README.md

 For example: Minimum Spanning Trees, Huffman Compression, Dijkstra’s Shortest Path and etc.

+### Dynamic Programming

+Solving an optimization problem by breaking down a problem into multiple **overlapping** subproblems, not independent ones.
+Solve the subproblems (recursively), and combine those solutions into a solution for the original problem. **The idea is to cache the results of overlapping subproblems**.
+Can be done bottom up (table construction) or top-down (recursive with memoization).

+For example: Integer knapsack, Traveling salesperson and etc.

 ### Divide and Conquer

 Breaking down a problem into multiple **independent** subproblems, solving the subproblems (recursively), and combining those solutions into a solution for the original problem.